nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/index.rst

 .. rst-class:: hide-header

-A Guide to Interpretability in Image Segmentation Techniques
+A Guide to Interpretability in Image Classification Techniques
 ============================================================

 Contents